rochester-rcl/rochester-rcl.github.io/contact.md

 Are you having trouble customizing the site or working through the tutorial and need some personalized help?
 Or maybe you would you like to do something similar at your own institution?
-Our inbox is always open, and you're welcome to
-  <a href="mailto:rclfeedback@library.rochester.edu">email us</a> at any time.
+You're welcome to <a href="mailto:ssiddiqui@library.rochester.edu">email us</a> at any time.